Kevin-Wu-12/Image-Processing-and-KNN-Classifier-Library/README.md

     - `negate`: Replace specific colors with a background.
     - `grayscale`: Overlay one image on another at specified positions.
     - `rotate_180`: Highlight edges in an image.
-    - `adjust_brightness`: Highlight edges in an image.
+    - `adjust_brightness`: Adjust brightness of an image.
     - `blur`: Highlight edges in an image.

 - **PremiumImageProcessing**: